hmcts/design-system/app/views/components/calendar-date-picker/README.md

 ## When to use this pattern

-If users are required to enter multiple dates.
+If users may need to enter multiple dates.

 Using the standard date field and add another patterns could be repetitive and laborious.
 It could be particularly frustrating for users who have physical conditions which affects their typing or if they tire easily.